FACTS, QUESTIONS AND ANSWERS...

 Departure and return times…

-09:30 - it is recommend that guests depart at this time in order to capitalise on the adventure.
+It is recommend that guests depart at 09:30 in order to capitalise on the adventure.
 Some guests depart later in the day.
 River Tribe can provide alternative times.

 Adventurers can call the tour guide when they are ready to exit the river.
 River Tribe will meet you at one of the ovens river exit points and provide a transfer to your accommodation or back to your car/train station in Wangaratta.

 Adventurous kayakers can stay out for longer for only $75/person/per night.
 This is inclusive of tent, equipment and kayaks.

 WHAT KAYAKS ARE AVAILABLE AND WHAT CAN THEY DO…